Setting Up a Free Tier Billing Alarm in AWS CloudWatch (Email Alert at $5)

 --region us-east-1

 After running the subscribe command, AWS sends a confirmation email.
-You must click the confirmation link before the alarm can deliver notifications.
-Until confirmed, the subscription status is PendingConfirmation.
+Open it and click Confirm subscription.
+The subscription status must show Confirmed before the alarm will deliver notifications.
+You can verify status with:

 aws cloudwatch put-metric-alarm \

---alarm-description "Alert when estimated charges exceed $5" \
+--alarm-description "Alert when estimated charges exceed 5 USD" \

 --metric-name EstimatedCharges \